 Light and fluffy whole grain buckwheat pancakes!
 Top with fresh berries, lemon zest, yogurt and pecans and warm, buttered maple syrup seasoned with a touch of flaky salt.

-Drizzle these babies with warm buttered maple syrup — which is seasoned with a touch of flaky sea salt — then gild the pancake with some creamy yogurt, fresh berries and toasted pecans.
-Um, yes please!
+Drizzle these babies with warm buttered maple syrup — which is seasoned with a touch of flaky sea salt — then top the pancake with some creamy yogurt, fresh berries and toasted pecans.

-These whole grain pancakes are flecked with the dark specks of the buckwheat, which gives them a beautiful deep purple hue when you cut into them.
+These whole grain pancakes are flecked with the dark specks of the buckwheat, which gives them a beautiful dark purple hue when you cut into them.

 - Mix the batter just until the dry bits of flour disappear.
 Overdoing it can make a tough pancake.